The AI Intelligence Leaderboard

 4. We conservatively fill missing benchmark and dimension estimates only inside the scoring pipeline

-5. Every derived IQ averages all seven dimensions, so missing coverage cannot make a model look better by omission
+5. Every derived IQ averages all seven scored dimensions, so missing coverage cannot make a model look better by omission

 IQ vs Effective Cost